 Trends in action in 5 coworking space design examples

 At this point, you might wonder how successful coworking spaces implement these trends in practice.
-If you want to see the theory in action, look at these cases and pay attention to their creative design approach.
+If you want to see the theory in action, look at these cases and pay attention to their creative design approach, inspired by design trends that shape the future of coworking spaces.

 1. Creative States—premium flexible space